-My teaching relates to ecotoxicology and chemical risk assessment in various facets, often related to the toxicology and ecotoxicology of chemical mixtures.
+My teaching relates to ecotoxicology and chemical risk assessment in various facets.
 Currently I am also the responsible programme co-ordinator for the International Master Programme on Ecotoxicology.

-The course will provide an overview of the risk assessment of chemicals.
-The course will provide the scientific background to current approaches and will give an overview of how such risk assessments are actually implemented in national and trans-national procedures and of the socio-political context in which this process takes place.
-The course will provide details on important regulatory frameworks, such as for example the IPPC directive (Integrated Pollution Prevention and Control), the Biocide directive, the European Water Framework Directive (WFD) or the REACH regulation (Registration, Evaluation and Authorisation of Chemicals).
+This course runs as a full time course in the second half of the winter term, usually starting at the beginning of November and ending mid-January.
+It will provide an overview of the risk assessment of chemicals.
+It will not only discuss the scientific background to current approaches and will give an overview of how such risk assessments are actually implemented in national and trans-national procedures, it will also analyse the socio-political context in which this process takes place.
+The course provides details on important regulatory frameworks, such as for example the IPPC directive (Integrated Pollution Prevention and Control), the Biocide Regulation, the European Water Framework Directive (WFD) or the REACH regulation (Registration, Evaluation and Authorisation of Chemicals).
 Although the major focus will be on European approaches, comparisons with other methodologies such as those put forward by the US Environmental Protection Agency or the OECD will be made.

 The course will follow the typical three steps during in risk assessment of chemicals and will provide an overview on approaches and methodologies for (a) hazard assessment (b) exposure assessment and (c) risk assessment of chemicals.
 Although the course focuses on risk assessment for the environment, references to human health risk assessment will be made from time to time, in order to analyse commonalities and differences between these two major risk assessment fields.